10yung/Mobot/README.md

 Description : This porpose of building this project is to create a data science pipe line application, and functionality will include from the data collection, data cleaning and all the way to the model evaluation.

-Team Members : Teng Yung Lin, Henry, Jane
+Team Members : Teng Yung Lin, Wen Hsuan Liang, Yu Chen Su

 # How to use